ABCNN: Attention-Based Convolutional Neural Network for Modeling Sentence Pairs

-We use cosine similarity as the similarity score for this task.
+\textbf{Task-Specific Setup.} We use cosine similarity as the similarity score for AS.
 In addition, we use sentence lengths, \emph{WordCnt} (count of the number of non-stopwords in the question that also occur in the answer) and \emph{WgtWordCnt} (reweight the counts by the IDF values of the question words).
 Thus, the final input to the LR layer has size $k+4$: one cosine for each of the $k$ blocks and the four additional features.

-We compare with eleven \textbf{baselines}.
-The first seven are considered by \newcite{yang2015wikiqa}: (i) WordCnt; (ii) WgtWordCnt; (iii) LCLR \cite{yih2013question} makes use of rich lexical semantic features, including word/lemma matching, WordNet \cite{miller1995wordnet} and distributional models; (iv) PV: Paragraph Vector \cite{le2014distributed}; (v) CNN: bigram convolutional neural network \cite{yu2014deep}; (vi) PV-Cnt: combine PV with (i) and (ii); (vii) CNN-Cnt: combine CNN with (i) and (ii).
+We compare with seven \textbf{baselines}.
+The first three are considered by \newcite{yang2015wikiqa}: (i) WordCnt; (ii) WgtWordCnt; (iii) CNN-Cnt (the state-of-the-art system): combine CNN with (i) and (ii).
 Apart from the baselines considered by \newcite{yang2015wikiqa}, we compare with two Addition baselines and two LSTM baselines.
-Addition and A-LSTM are the baselines described in \secref{ctsbaselines}.
+Addition and A-LSTM are the \emph{shared baselines} described before.
 We also combine both with the four extra features; this gives us two additional baselines that we refer to as Addition(+) and A-LSTM(+).

-\enote{hs}{ For ``Features by CNN'' introduced in Section \ref{sec:cts}, similarity scores in this task is cosine similarity (we found it performs better than other metrics like Euclidean distance).
-So, initialization layer provides one similarity feature, and each convolution-pooling block provides one similarity feature.
-In addition, sentence lengths, and the two word matching features ``Word cnt'' and ``Weighted Word Cnt'' are incorporated. }